 The safety and security of our children is the first priority of our school.
 All accidents and incidents are documented and reported to the parent(s) or guardian.
 Reports will be given to parents at pickup and must be signed the same day of the accident/incident.
 Parents will be notified immediately in the event of a serious illness, bleeding, head injuries or other emergencies.
 If necessary, the child will be taken to the nearest hospital.
 All medical expenses will be the responsibility of the parent.
 It is very important that you keep your child’s emergency contact information up to date at all times.
-This information should include current home address, cell and business telephone numbers, and emergency contacts.
+This information should include but not limited to current home address, cell and business telephone numbers, and emergency contacts.

 Parents will be notified immediately in the event of an allergic reaction or other emergency.
 If necessary, the child will be taken to the nearest hospital.
 All medical expenses will be the responsibility of the parent.
 It is very important that you keep your child’s emergency contact information up to date at all times.
-This information should include current home address, cell and business telephone numbers, and emergency contacts.
+This information should include but not limited to, current home address, cell and business telephone numbers, and emergency contacts.

 WCMS is not a “peanut free” school.
 Parents are welcome to bring “safe foods” that will be stored in the kitchen for substitution.
 Children with food allergies or dietary restrictions may sit at a designated lunch table to avoid exposure to unsafe foods.

 School uniform is mandatory for all students Monday through Thursday.
 Students must appear clean and neatly groomed and wear clothes that are non-disruptive of the educational activities and processes of the school.
 The uniform policy is strictly enforced and children not in uniform must have a uniform t-shirt purchased.
 School uniform shirts are available for purchase for $10 each.
 Friday is “free dress” and children may wear play clothes.

 Uniform bottoms must be any of the following colors: